 Moosehead Lake is a freshwater lake that’s perfect for swimming or relaxing on the beach with incredible views of mountains in the backdrop.
 It’s also a destination for boating and fishing.
 You’ll be surrounded by nature in the secluded site.

 One of the best experiences is staying overnight at a picturesque lakeside cabin and waking up to views of the lake.
-You’ll even spot a few moose living at the lake.
+This is a great place to go on moose tours, too!

 It’s easy to agree with why Casco Bay is considered one of America’s most beautiful bays.
 It’s the most visited bay in Maine, with Portland located right on the waterfront.
 There’s no shortage of scenic vistas in the bay.
 It is definitely one of the prettiest places in Maine.